GravityPDF/gravity-pdf-documentation/docs/v5/api_get_notice_class.md

 ## Source Code

-This method is located in `api.php` and the notice class can be found in `src/helper/Helper_Notices.php`
+This method is located in `api.php`, and the notice class can be found in `src/helper/Helper_Notices.php`